JetBrains/intellij-sdk-docs/tutorials/live_templates/template_support.md

 Consider reusing one of the many existing template context types that inherit from `TemplateContextType` if you are augmenting language support to an existing area.

 ## Completing the Live Template Implementation
-Depending on the version of the IntelliJ Platform, different steps are used to complete implementation of the feature.
+Depending on the version of the IntelliJ Platform, different steps are used to complete the implementation of the feature.

 ### Versions 2020.1 and Later
-For the IntelliJ Platform 2020.1 and later, follow this section to register the extension points and then proceed to the [Check Plugin](#check-plugin) section.
+For 2020.1 and later, follow this section to register the extension points and then proceed to the [Check Plugin](#check-plugin) section.

 #### Register Extension Points
 Using the `com.intellij.defaultLiveTemplates` and `com.intellij.liveTemplateContext` extension points, register the implementations with the IntelliJ Platform.
-The `file` attribute in the `defaultLiveTemplates` element only specifies `path/filename` under the `src/main/resources` folder, where the IntelliJ Platform expects to find it.
+The `file` attribute in the `defaultLiveTemplates` element specifies `path/filename` under the `src/main/resources` folder.
-In this example, having "liveTemplates" in the pathname is coincidental and has no particular significance.
 The filename does not include the file extension.
 ```xml
   <extensions defaultExtensionNs="com.intellij">